Pietro Beruatto

-Pietro Beruatto (born 20 December 1998) is an Italian professional footballer who plays as full-back for club Pisa.
+Pietro Beruatto (born 21 December 1998) is an Italian professional footballer who plays as full-back for club Benevento.

 Club career

 Vicenza

 On 28 July 2017, Beruatto was loaned from Juventus to Serie C club Vicenza on a season-long loan deal.
 On 30 July, Beruatto made his professional debut for Vicenza in a 4–1 home win over Pro Piacenza in the first round of Coppa Italia, he played the entire match.
 On 27 August, Beruatto made his Serie C debut for Vicenza in a 3–0 home win over Gubbio, he was replaced by Federico Giraudo in the 81st minute.
 On 10 September, he played his first entire match for Vicenza, a 1–0 home win over Teramo.

 In January 2018 he returned to Juventus leaving Vicenza with 14 appearances, 11 as a starter.
 On 20 August 2020, Beruatto returned on loan to Vicenza.

 Pisa

 On 15 July 2021, Beruatto moved to Serie B side Pisa on loan with option to buy, which was exercised on 20 June 2022.